syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 ### Retrieving the merge field names

-The following code snippet shows how to retrieve the merge field names in the Word document
+The following code example shows how to retrieve the merge field names in the Word document

 {% highlight c# %}
 [C#]

-//Get the merge field names from the document.
+//Gets the merge field names from the document.

 string[] filednames = document.MailMerge.GetMergeFieldNames()